pivotal/docs-tap/overview.md

   This profile is intended for iterative application development.

 - **Build:**
   This profile is intended for the transformation of source revisions to workload revisions.
-Specifically, hosting Workloads and SupplyChains.
+Specifically, hosting workloads and SupplyChains.

 - **Run:**
-  This profile is intended for the transformation of workload revisions to running Pods.
-Specifically, hosting Deliveries and Deliverables.
+  This profile is intended for the transformation of workload revisions to running pods.
+Specifically, hosting deliveries and deliverables.

 - **View:**
   This profile is intended for instances of applications related to centralized developer experiences.
 Specifically, Tanzu Application Platform GUI and Metadata Store.